si3792/easy-react-boilerplate/README.md

 # react-boilerplate
 Boilerplate project, built on top of create-react-app.
-Includes Redux,Sass and ESLint configuration for linting.
+Includes Redux, Sass and ESLint configuration for linting.

 ## Scripts